-T-Mobile reveals launch and pricing info for upcoming devices, including HTC 8X, Lumia 810 and Nexus 4Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile reveals launch and pricing info for upcoming devices, including HTC 8X, Lumia 810 and Nexus 4Alex Wagner - Editorial Director of News and Content

 T-Mobile today announced the availability information for its holiday lineup of devices, which includes both Android and Windows Phone 8 devices.
 Announced by Google earlier today, the Nexus 4 and 3G Nexus 7 will both be offered by T-Mobile.
 The Nexus 4 will be available from Google Play on November 13 and from T-Mobile's stores and website a day later on November 14.
 T-Mobile's pricing for the Nexus 4 will be set at $199.99 with a two-year contract and Classic plan or $199.99 with 20 monthly payments of $20 each on a Value plan.
 The Nexus 7 will be offered through Google Play starting on November 5 for $299.